What makes a Deliberative Town Hall "deliberative"?

 - Information: Providing non-partisan background information on the issue in advance allows constituents to form more informed opinions.

-- Independence: Having a neutral third-party moderate the town hall emphasizes to constituents that this is not an informercial, leading to more authentic participation and the opportunity to create trust and persuasion.
+- Independence: Having a neutral third-party moderate the town hall signals to constituents that this is not an infomercial, fostering more authentic participation and creating opportunities for trust-building and persuasion.

 - Candid, real-time participation by Member: Seeing a Member of Congress make themselves available for questioning in a transparent environment engages constituents in ways that no other communication can.

 These are the simple, but crucial elements of a “deliberative town hall.”
-However, though simple, they can be very difficult for a congressional office to implement on their own, which is why the Connecting to Congress exists— to provide the capacity for this kind of town hall, and the additional research and analysis documenting its impact.
+However, though simple, they can be very difficult for a congressional office to implement on its own, which is why Connecting to Congress exists—to provide the capacity for this kind of town hall and the additional research and analysis documenting its impact.